robertwayne/blossom/README.md

 -----

-Blossom is a MUD engine written in Rust.
+Blossom is an opinionated MUD game engine written in Rust.

 This is still a VERY early work-in-progress and there will be sweeping, breaking changes constantly as I refine the architecture and API.
 If you